-Will Smith & Jada Pinkett Smith Don't Call Themselves "Married," & This Is The Reason Why
+Will Smith & Jada Pinkett Smith Don't Call Themselves "Married," & TBH, I'm Here For It

 Rumors have been swirling for months that Will Smith and Jada Pinkett Smith are divorcing, but the former Fresh Prince star is finally here to set the record straight.
 According to Will, the longtime couple is definitely not divorcing, but at the same time, he insists that the labels "husband" and "wife" are meaningless to them.
 In fact, Will Smith and Jada Pinkett Smith don't call themselves "married" at all, and after listening to the reasoning behind their unconventional decision, I'm totally here for it.